Catharine Creek: Recreation

 The Catharine Valley Trail, a rails to trails project, has been under development since the early 2000s by New York State and volunteers.
 Following former railroad beds and canal towpaths near Catharine Creek, the multi-use trail is intended to eventually link Horseheads to Seneca Lake.
 As of 2016, 6 mi of the trail are open to the public, with plans for the trail to grow to 12 mi in length.

 The Catharine Creek Wildlife Management Area, managed by the New York State Department of Environmental Conservation, protects a large wetlands complex near the creek's mouth.
 Although camping is prohibited and no formal recreation facilities exist, the area is open to the public for hunting, hiking, bird watching, boating, and fishing.
 A spur of the Finger Lakes Trail passes through the marsh.

-Catharine Creek is a regional sport fishing destination each spring, as anglers target the numerous rainbow trout that enter the creek during their annual spawning runs.
+Catharine Creek is a regional sport fishing destination each spring, as anglers target the numerous rainbow trouts that enter the creek during their annual spawning runs.
 Smaller runs of brown trout and landlocked Atlantic salmon take place in the fall.